esproject12/Krossword/README.md

 1. Backend Generation (Daily Job)

-A Node.js script (scripts/generate.js) is designed to be run once per day via an automated scheduler (like a GitHub Action or a cron job).
+A Node.js script (scripts/generate.js) is designed to be run once per day via an automated scheduler (like a GitHub Action).

+Intelligent Theming: Each day, the script randomly selects four unique themes (e.g., "Indian Cuisine," "Bollywood," "Mythology," "Sports") from a master list of 18+ topics to create a unique "mini-theme" for the puzzle.

-This script uses template-based generation and an intelligent backtracking algorithm, guided by the OpenAI API (GPT-4o), to create a valid, high-quality 6x6 crossword puzzle.
+Advanced AI Collaboration: The script uses an intelligent backtracking algorithm, guided by the OpenAI API (GPT-4o).
+For each empty slot in the crossword, it asks the AI for a list of 5 candidate words that fit the letter pattern and one of the day's themes.

-The script handles complex logic like word validation, retries, and ensuring all words are fully interlocking.
+Robust Validation: The script then iterates through the AI's suggestions, picking the first word that passes a series of rigorous checks: it must be in the custom dictionary, not be a repeat, and fit the interlocking letters perfectly.
+This "AI proposes, script disposes" model makes the generation process highly reliable.

 The final puzzle is saved as a static JSON file (e.g., public/puzzles/2025-08-03.json).

 Dictionary & Validation:
-A key part of the generation process is word validation.
-Every answer suggested by the AI is checked against a custom, curated dictionary to ensure quality and relevance.
-This dictionary consists of:
+Every answer is checked against a custom, curated dictionary of over 41,000 words to ensure quality and relevance.
+This includes:

-english_words.txt: A base vocabulary of approximately 40,000 common English words.
+english_words.txt: A base vocabulary of common English words.

-indian_words.txt: A specialized list of over 2,300 words, including India-specific terms, names, and places to enrich the theme.
+indian_words.txt: A specialized, hand-curated list of India-specific terms, names, and places to enrich the theme.

 2. Frontend Application (Static Site)